sloutmyv/finance_tracker_v1/README.md

 ## User Authentication Flow

 1. When a user visits the site, they are presented with a login page
-2. After successful login, they are redirected to their personal dashboard
+2. After successful login, they are redirected to their personal dashboard with a welcome message
 3. The navigation menu displays options to access the dashboard, change password, or log out
+4. When logging out, the user is redirected to the login page with a logout confirmation message
-4. Protected routes require login (redirects to login page if not authenticated)
+5. Protected routes require login (redirects to login page if not authenticated)

 ## Project Structure